How To Start Seeds Indoors

 Disclosure: This post contains affiliate links, which means if you make a purchase through these links, we may receive a small commission at no extra cost to you.

-Here in Colorado, we need to start our seeds indoors to get ahead of the growing season.
-We grow most of our plants from seed, and although we’ll occasionally buy a plant here or there, we’ve found that sowing seeds is the way to go.
+Here in Colorado, we need to start seeds for some crops indoors to get ahead of the growing season.
+We grow most of our plants from seed, and although we’ll occasionally buy a plant here or there, we’ve found that starting from seed is the way to go.
 It’s much more cost effective, since a whole packet of seeds costs less than one plant from the nursery.
-You definitely get more bang for your buck.
 We also love variety, and buying seed packets offers way more delicious choices than picking plants from your nursery.
-Let’s look at what you’ll need to start sowing your seeds.

 WHAT PLANTS TO START INDOORS

-- Herbs, such as basil, oregano and thyme (6-8 weeks before planting time).
+- Herbs, such as basil, oregano and thyme (6-8 weeks before planting time; transplant after last frost date).
 Herbs can also be direct seeded, but since it takes quite a while to get a large enough plant to start harvesting leaves, we recommend starting indoors.

 These crops can be started indoors or outdoors, but will typically do well direct seeded into the garden.
-Given the space and time constraints in our garden, we usually don’t bother to start them indoors:
+Given the space and time constraints involved in growing indoors, we usually direct seed them into the garden but you can get a jump on the season by starting them indoors:

 - Asian greens